- Chart

 Disclaimers:

-This analysis is based on publicly available information and general market knowledge.
-Financial data is subject to change and should be verified with official company reports.
-Market share data is estimated and may not be precise.
-This information is for informational purposes only and does not constitute investment advice.
+This JSON output is generated based on publicly available information and general industry knowledge.
+Financial data and market share figures are estimates and subject to change.
+This analysis is for informational purposes only and does not constitute financial advice.
+Investors should conduct their own due diligence before making any investment decisions.

 AI Summarization is directionally correct and might not be accurate.